mystique4u/hetznerhost/README.md

 ## Key Features

-### Workflow Overview
+## Workflow Overview

-This repository leverages GitHub workflows with Terraform and Ansible for full automation:
+This repository automates cloud host provisioning and management using GitHub workflows with Terraform, Ansible, and Docker Compose.

+### Key Components

 1. **Terraform**:
-   - Provisions virtual machines (VMs) in Hetzner Cloud.
+   - Provisions virtual machines (VMs) in Hetzner Cloud with specified configurations.

 2. **GitHub Actions**:
+   - Automates the provisioning workflow.
    - Creates DNS records using the Hetzner DNS API.
    - Configures Nginx based on predefined DNS names.
 (This feature requires further improvement.)

 3. **Ansible**:
    - Updates the operating system.
-   - Installs common packages such as Docker and Docker Compose.
+   - Installs essential tools such as Docker and Docker Compose.
    - Creates a folder structure for containerized applications.
    - Synchronizes the Compose folder from the repository to the host.
    - Stops, deletes images, and re-runs the Docker Compose file for deployment.

-## Overview

-This workflow leverages the following tools and processes:

-- **Terraform**: Creates a VM in Hetzner Cloud with a specified configuration.
-- **Ansible**: Installs and configures essential tools and services on the VM.
+4. **Docker Compose**:
-- **Docker Compose**: Sets up and manages containerized services.
+   - Sets up and manages containerized services on the host.

-- **GitHub Actions**: Automates the provisioning workflow.
+This workflow ensures a fully automated and consistent approach to provisioning and deploying applications in the cloud.

 ---

-## Flows
+## Detailed Flows description

 ### GIT FLOW